jwritz/s1lent_lottery/README.md

 ```
 [1] = {5, 10, 25, 35, 100}
 ```
-* Explaination: These values are the percentage of the value for the lottery drawing that matching a certain amount of numbers gets
+* Explanation: These values are the percentage of the value for the lottery drawing that matching a certain amount of numbers gets
   * In the example: If players match 1 number, they get 5% of the value for the lottery, if they match all 5 numbers they get 100% of the value for the lottery
   * **There must be the same number of percents as there are numNumbers for the lottery drawing**
 * To add a new LotteryPrizes Percent: